 + What should I expect to see at the size check?

 A draft, template or layout of your artwork.
 This will not be the finished piece as we need to confirm the details with you prior to proceeding.
 Typically there will be hand drawn sketches or general layouts of the artwork ready for your review.
 In the case of brush painting and calligraphy the originals will be ready for your review.

 + I want a specific style but don’t want to wait for the artist who is the specialist in that style.

 The most important principle of the entire process is that your artwork is completed to the highest possible standards.
 This means we need to control projects artists accept.
 Quality is a primary concern.
 As the saying goes; ‘Jack of all trades, master of none’.
 You will have to wait for the artist who is the specialist in your chosen style or we cannot proceed.

 + What is the best payment method?

 If you are based overseas and would like to place a deposit we can easily send through a PayPal deposit request or bank details for a transfer.
 Here at the studio we take all major credit cards including Visa, MasterCard and American Express.
 We also accept EPS, Union Pay and cash.

 + What are the average waiting times?

 The waiting times depend quite heavily on the style, size and complexity of the artwork.
 For example a freehand piece or portrait tattoo could be booked comparatively quickly as the piece is more or less already set.
 For designed pieces each artist is typically booked out for a certain period in advance.
-Joey Pang’s waiting time currently ranges from 12 to 15 months for Chinese calligraphy and 24 to 37 months for other styles.
+Joey Pang’s waiting time currently ranges from 24 to 37 months.
 The waiting time does not mean that your artwork will take this long to prepare, simply that the artist has appointments scheduled everyday for this period in advance.